-Budget 2023: Jeremy Hunt seeks to tempt parents and over-50s back to work
+Budget 2023: Jeremy Hunt insists plans will get people back to work

 Living standards are still expected to fall by the largest amount since records began, according to the OBR, but the decline will not be as bad as it had forecast in November.

+And he announced plans to abolish Work Capability Assessments, which he said would "separate benefit entitlement from an individual's ability to work".

+From 2026, the government will use another test, currently used to assess eligibility for Personal Independence Payments, the main disability benefit, to decide if someone is eligible for additional payments.

-Other Budget measures include:
+Other measures unveiled in the Budget include:

 - Extending support for energy bills at current levels for a further three months